-Fantasy has birthed the reading sub-genres of children’s fantasy, dark fantasy, fantasy romance, high fantasy, low fantasy, urban fantasy and young adult fantasy.
+Fantasy has birthed the reading sub-genres of children’s fantasy, dark fantasy, fantasy romance, high fantasy, low fantasy, urban fantasy, and young adult fantasy.

-The inspiration of other newer reading sub-genres has helped to fuel the momentum of science fiction and fantasy, which is why these reading genres continue to gain popularity today.
+The inspiration of other newer reading sub-genres has helped fuel the momentum of science fiction and fantasy, which is why these reading genres continue to gain popularity today.

 Differences Between Science Fiction and Fantasy